The SAP Fiori elements templates support the features and settings for table rows or inline items detailed below.

 SAP Fiori elements for OData V4

-With the default “auto” mode, the application checks whether any actions in the table toolbar depend on item selection to be enabled.
+With the default auto mode, the application checks whether any table toolbar actions depend on item selection to be enabled.
 If not:

 - In display mode, item selection is not possible.

 - In edit mode, when the delete action is enabled, multiple selection is also enabled.

 Instead, you can enable one of the following selection modes: